2025 - 2026 Tryouts are approaching fast! Find out what you need to do NOW!

 Inflated soccer ball

-Soccer attire - socks, shorts, shirt (does not need to have a number or last name)
+Soccer attire - socks, shorts, shirt (does not need to have a number or name)

 Water bottle